 Their opposite, the Symbaresh, can become extremely dangerous in case of a Quad and are probably essential in any Dark Reveller army just for their potential damage output.

 The Slaangors are in the middle between a cavalry piece (6″ Movement but not mounted) and a damage dealer, being slightly more efficient in killing than a Symbaresh.
-Their special ability costs a Triple, and in the Dark Revellers almost every ability costs a Triple, making hard to justify this free move so limited (the movement needs to finish closer to the closest enemy fighter at the moment of the activation of the ability).
+Their special ability costs now a Double so it’s a bit easier to justify this free move so limited (the movement needs to finish closer to the closest enemy fighter at the moment of the activation of the ability).

 In the end it will depend on your personal preference, but you have several options available.
 Apart from the Lord of Pain ability, there are no other synergistic abilities, so when dividing the warband in the 3 groups you could have completely heterogeneous groups each specialized in something.